oracle-livelabs/spatial-graph/spatial-studio/workshops/impact-of-sea-level-rise/introduction/introduction.md

 Spatial Studio is a Java EE application that may be deployed to Oracle Cloud from the Oracle Cloud Marketplace.
 Spatial Studio can also be deployed manually to Oracle WebLogic or Jetty, or as a self contained pre-deployed Quick Start for testing.

-For more information please visit [https://oracle.com/goto/spatialstudio] (https://oracle.com/goto/spatialstudio)
+For more information please visit the [Oracle Spatial Studio Guide] (https://docs.oracle.com/en/database/oracle/spatial-studio/19.1/spstu/intro-to-spatial-studio.html)

 ### Objectives

-- Learn how to create and assign a database schema for Spatial Studio's metadata repository
+- Learn how to load and prepare data for spatial analysis and map visualization
-- Learn how to use the Cloud Marketplace to install Spatial Studio
+- Learn how to visually explore data using data-driven styling
-- Learn how to uninstall Spatial Studio when no longer needed
+- Learn how to identify spatial relationships using spatial analysis

 ### Prerequisites

-- This workshop requires an Oracle Autonomous Database.
+- This workshop requires Oracle Spatial Studio and Oracle Autonomous Database.
-- SQL Developer Web is provided with Autonomous Database and is also used to create the Spatial Studio repository schema.
-- If you already have access to these, then following this Introduction you may skip to the Lab 3.
+- If you already have access to these, then following this Introduction you may skip to the Lab 2.
 - Otherwise you should proceed to Lab 1.
 - No previous experience with Oracle Spatial is required.
-- An Oracle Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported

 *Note: If you have a **Free Trial** account, when your Free Trial expires your account will be converted to an **Always Free** account.
 You will not be able to conduct Free Tier workshops unless the Always Free environment is available. **[Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)***